Abhijit-71/DiFri/README.md

-### Do check the Desktop branch for latest commits on desktop build , android development is paused by the owner if intrested you can visit Android branch.
+### Do check the Desktop branch for latest commits on desktop build , android development is paused if intrested you can visit Android branch.

 # DiFri Browser
 ![Project logo](Desktop/dbrowser_logo.ico)